uezo/minette-python/README.md

 ```

 ### MeCab Tagger
 MeCabTagger uses MeCab which is one of the most popular Japanese morphological analyzer.
 This provides all information of MeCab nodes.
-To use this tagger, MeCab and its binding for Python are required.
+To use this tagger, MeCab and its binding for Python are required.

 #### Installing MeCab
 - Ubuntu 16.04